uchicago-capp-30320/apt-plus/docs/endpoints.md

 ## `/fetch_groceries`

-- Method: POST
+- Method: GET
-- Description: Returns a list of nearby grocery stores within a specified walking distance from the user’s address.
+- Description: Returns a list of nearby grocery stores within a specified walking distance from the user's address.
 - Response format: GEOJSON
 - Query Parameters:
     - `geocode`: Geocoding (coordinates) of the apartment being searched